caicedopluiss/poultry-farm-manager/docs/BUILD_SCRIPTS.md

 # Docker Image Build Scripts

-This directory contains PowerShell scripts to build and push Docker images.
+This directory contains PowerShell scripts to build, run, and manage Docker images for the Poultry Farm Manager project.

 > **Note**: Make sure to run the script from the project root.